jpilorget/troll-communities/README.md

 # troll-communities
-An atempt to detect troll communities in Twitter.
+An atempt to detect troll communities on Twitter.